ska-telescope/sdp-workflows-procfunc/docs/src/examples/realtime_example.rst

 We start the work phase using a ``with`` block.
-On entry, it waits until the resources are available and in the meantime it monitors the processing block state and scheduling block instance to check if it has been cancelled.
+On entry, it waits until the resources are available and in the meantime it monitors the processing block state.
 Once the resources are available, it proceeds into the body of the ``with`` block and deploys a Helm chart using the ``ee_deploy_helm`` method.
+This happens in a separate thread, so the method returns immediately.
+It then enters the loop at the end, which monitors the scheduling block instance to check if it has been cancelled.

 .. code-block::